 The accounting policies in note 6 have been applied in preparing the consolidated financial statements.
-These policies are based on IFRS issued and outstanding as of September 30, 2011.
-Any subsequent changes to IFRS pertaining to the Company's annual consolidated financial statements for the year ending December 31, 2011 could result in restatement of these consolidated financial statements, including the transition adjustments recognized on changeover to IFRS.
+These policies are based on IFRS as issued by the IASB and outstanding as of December 31, 2011.

 4. Significant accounting judgments, estimates and assumptions